vitorcominato/plant-simulator/README.md

 ```

 ## Considerations
-Develop this thinking about componentization and trying to show my css and javascript habilities as my organization building a application from ground zero.
+Develop this thinking about componentization and trying to show my css and javascript habilities as my organization building a application from scratch.
 If you guys think it is not a good approach, please help me with a feedback or a code review.
 That would be great :)

-## Browser Support

-This app supports all [modern browsers](http://browserl.ist/?q=%3E%3D+1%25).